jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ## History of databases

 The first computerized information systems (IBM, c.
-1950) imitated hierarchical paper filing systems.
-The more semantically powerful graph/network data model followed shortly thereafter (1960s, also IBM).
-Both were superseded by Edgar Codd's relational data model, proven in the 1970s and implemented in the 1980s.
+1950) imitated **hierarchical** paper filing systems.
+The more semantically powerful **graph** AKA network data model followed shortly thereafter (1960s, also IBM).
+Both were superseded by Edgar Codd's **relational** data model, proven in the 1970s and implemented in the 1980s. **Object** databases introduced features like encapsulation and polymorphism c.
+1990, but never became popular or standardized.

+- NoSQL databases: broad umbrella term for technologies that produce a SQL-like UI for non-relational data, often Big Data.
+Better than relational DBs at quick search.

 avoids data redundancy → conserves storage and safeguards data quality.
 Better than NoSQL for maintaining data integrity because it implements transaction management with ACID properties.